INU-ez/INU_Tools-GTA-sa-/DOCS.md

 **Binary IPL:** files with `bnry` header (inside IMG archives) are read automatically.

+> 💡 **Example — place a model on the map:** imported `building01.dff`, set Model ID 3500.
+Move/rotate it freely in the scene → IPL → **Export** → pick `mymap.ipl` → the line `3500, building01, 0, X, Y, Z, QX, QY, QZ, QW, lod` is written with the real world coordinates.

 ### IPL Sections

 All IPL sections are supported for import/export as Blender objects: